Skip to main content

 Zinzira Palace, Bangladesh

-In his fifteen months short rule, Shiraj was the setting sun of the Independent Nawab rule in Bengal.
-He had however left his mark, not only for the wrong reasons.
+In his fifteen-month short rule, Siraj was the setting sun of the Independent Nawab rule in Bengal.
+He had, however, left his mark, not only for the wrong reasons.
 At 23, he had made many mistakes, probably because he was impulsive, under false influences of lust for power and not trained well enough by his grandfather for his position.
 He lacked political insight and skills and made the mistake of relying too much on his generals.
-At 24, he died a horrible death, still, we remember him as the one who dared to fight and conquer the British.
+At 24, he died a horrific death; still, we remember him as the one who dared to fight and conquer the British.
 He sewed a seed of will of Independence amongst the future freedom fighters of Bengal and was an inspiration for his siege of Calcutta.
-The British however proved battles can be won by brains and politics, if not by manpower.
+The British, however, proved that battles can be won by brains and politics, if not by manpower.

-As for his favourite queen, I admire her struggle, for dignity and life, first as a slave girl in the zenana then later as a wife and after he died the widow of the late Nawab.
-Her determination to raise the daughter and granddaughters well and also her will to maintain the graves of the family, which are still a site at Khushbagh.
+As for his favourite queen, I admire her struggle for dignity and life, first as a slave girl in the zenana, then later as a wife and after he died, the widow of the late Nawab.
+Her determination to raise the daughters and granddaughters well, and also her will to maintain the graves of the family, which are still a sight at Khushbagh.

-At the border of Nadia and Murshidabad district in West Bengal today, a memorial stands forgotten in a lonely crop field among mango gardens, that says the war happened there.
+At the border of Nadia and Murshidabad districts in West Bengal today, a memorial stands forgotten in a lonely crop field among mango gardens, which says the war happened there.
 A few unnamed tombs can also be found nearby in a terrible state.

 For Further reads: